-Did a recently rejected credit application prompt you to view your TransUnion credit report?
+Did a recently rejected credit application prompt you to view your TransUnion report?
 Or maybe you were casually browsing your free credit report and noticed issues.
-Either way, you want to clean your credit report up sooner than later, and the best way to do so is by filing disputes.
+Either way, you want to clean up your credit sooner than later, and the best way to do so is by filing a dispute with the credit reporting agency.

 According to the Federal Trade Commission, “No one can legally remove accurate and timely negative information from a credit report.”
 But if what you see is either questionable, inaccurate, or untimely, filing formal disputes with TransUnion can definitely work in your favor.